sandeepreddy2147/PyCalc-GUI/README.md

 on_button_press: This is the central event handler.
 It directs the flow of logic based on which button the user clicks.

 Calculation Logic: A series of methods handle appending numbers/operators, evaluating the final expression using eval(), and managing the calculator's state.

+Future Improvements

+Keyboard Support: Implement functionality to allow users to type calculations directly from their keyboard.

+Scientific Functions: Add advanced mathematical functions like square root, sine, cosine, and tangent.

+Calculation History: Add a feature to view a log of recent calculations.